greenyjwk/greenyjwk.github.io/_posts/Probability and Statistics/2022-09-19-Linear Regression Evaluation.md

 4. ##### Residual Standart Error

    It means how well the linear regression model fits to the actual datasets.
+The lower RSE score means that it is better accuracy than the regression model with higher RSE.
+Also, the high RSE stands for the datasets are spread out from the fitted regression line.
    $$
    Residual Standard Error = √Σ(y – ŷ)2/df
    $$